-We carve out two conditions under which neighborhood aggregation is not helpful: (1) when a node's neighbors are highly dissimilar and (2) when a node's embedding is already similar to that of its neighbors.
+When a node's neighbors are highly dissimilar and when a node's embedding is already similar to its neighbors, neighborhood aggregation is not advantageous.
 Most GNNs perform poorly when stacking many layers, which is called the over-smoothing issue.
-Many related works aiming to solve the over-smoothing issue [28, 44, 50, 99, 126, 127, 138, 154, 160, 172, 210, 212, 232, 235, 240] can be reduced to one category of our proposed framework.
-H2GCN [240] proposed a method that combines direct neighbors with higher-order, which is equivalent to Polynomial Aggregation (A-2).
-Deep GCN [126, 127, 212] developed a model with a residue module, dense connection, and dilated aggregation, which learns the weights of all different orders of neighbors.
+Many related works aiming to solve the over-smoothing issue [101, 107, 119, 123, 125, 173, 193, 215-222] can be reduced to one category of our proposed framework.
+H2GCN [193] proposed a method that combines direct neighbors with higher-order, which is equivalent to Polynomial Aggregation (A-2).
+Deep GCN [107, 215, 218] developed a model with a residue module, dense connection, and dilated aggregation, which learns the weights of all different orders of neighbors.
 This is equivalent to Polynomial Aggregation (A-2).
-GPR [54] generalize PageRank and found the equivalence of GPR and Polynomial Approximation (B-2).
-JKNet [210] also follows the same residue methodology as Deep GCN.
-DAGNN [138] stacks multiple layers which uses different orders of propagation with the learnable weights, which makes it belong to Polynomial Aggregation (A-2).
-PairNorm [232] presents a two-step method that includes centering and re-scaling, which mitigates the over-smoothing from graph convolution.
+GPR [52] generalizes PageRank and found the equivalence of GPR and Polynomial Approximation (B-2).
+JKNet [101] also follows the same residue methodology as Deep GCN.
+DAGNN [125] stacks multiple layers, which uses different orders of propagation with the learnable weights, which makes it belong to Polynomial Aggregation (A-2).
+PairNorm [173] presents a two-step method that includes centering and re-scaling, which mitigates the oversmoothing from graph convolution.
 Therefore, PairNorm is equivalent to Rational Propagation (A-3), since re-scaling is similar to do propagation and restart at the same time.
-[28] design an adaptive method to dynamically adjust the weights between low-frequency and high-frequency components, resulting in two peaks in the spectral domain.
+Reference [216] designed an adaptive method to dynamically adjust the weights between low-frequency and highfrequency components, resulting in two peaks in the spectral domain.
 This could also be modeled by Rational Aggregation (A-3) with its accuracy in jump signals.
-DropEdge [99, 172] randomly drops a certain number of edges to avoid over-smoothing, which can be categorized as Rational Aggregation (A-3) since dropping edge prevents the propagation and thereby provides a probability of keeping the original values of nodes.
-GCNII [50] applies initial residual which combines the smoothed representation with an initial residual connection to the first layer, and identity mapping, which adds an identity matrix to the weight matrix.
-Initial residual is a trick that PPAP [115] uses, which enables itself to retard the over-smoothing by keeping partial previous representations.
+DropEdge [119, 219] randomly drops a certain number of edges to avoid over-smoothing, which can be categorized as Rational Aggregation (A-3), since dropping edge prevents the propagation and thereby provides a probability of keeping the original values of nodes.
+GCNII [123] applies initial residual, which combines the smoothed representation with an initial residual connection to the first layer and identity mapping, which adds an identity matrix to the weight matrix.
+Initial residual is a trick that PPAP [53] uses, which enables itself to retard the over-smoothing by keeping partial previous representations.
 Identity mapping further remains one original representation to slow down the spreading of over-smoothing propagation.

 Remark: A-1 lacks state-of-the-art methods, implying it is vulnerable to over-smoothing.
 Applying A-1 many times with learnable weights for different ordering equates to A-2.
-So A-2 might balance low (raw representations) and high orders (smoothed representations).
+So, A-2 might balance low (raw representations) and high orders (smoothed representations).
 However, too many A-1 operations may result in over-smoothing.
 So, for A-2, precise order configuration is required.
 No matter the number of orders or layers, A-3 reserves a proportion of the final representation as raw representation, making itself robust to over-smoothing.